Chaklader/SignalSyncPro/papers/PAPER_2.md

 - **Level 4-5:** Vehicle and bicycle detector occupancy refine decisions for specific traffic patterns.
 - **Level 6-8:** Bus waiting time and simulation time provide fine-grained adjustments.

-**Action Distribution in Leaves:** Examining leaf nodes reveals action tendencies:

-- 72 leaves (56%) predict Continue: Agent maintains current phase in majority of states
-- 31 leaves (24%) predict Next Phase: Transitions occur in specific high-demand scenarios
-- 25 leaves (20%) predict Skip-to-P1: Bus priority activated selectively

-This distribution roughly matches the action frequency in DQN-controlled test episodes (Continue 82.1%, Next 15.6%, Skip-to-P1 2.3% across all 30 scenarios), confirming the tree captures overall policy behavior.
+**Action Distribution in Leaves:** The tree has 173 leaf nodes, each predicting an action based on the majority class of training samples reaching that leaf.
+While leaf-level predictions vary, the aggregate behavior on the 61,200-sample test set yields: Continue 76.2%, Skip2P1 2.4%, Next 21.4%.
+This roughly matches the actual DQN action frequency during testing (Continue 80.8%, Skip2P1 2.3%, Next 17.0% across all 30 scenarios), confirming the tree captures overall policy behavior despite some leaf-level approximation errors.

 **Human Validation:** The extracted rules can be reviewed by domain experts.
 Traffic engineers can identify whether rules make operational sense (e.g., "Does it make sense to Continue when major queue >12 and duration <25s?") or reveal